bakape/recache/README.md

 same or other cache instances.

 On client request a component tree is generated for this specific request.
-This allows recache to pass any errors, that occurred during generation before writing a single byte to the client, enabling simple error propagation.
+This allows recache to pass any errors, that occurred during generation, before writing a single byte to the client, enabling simple error propagation.
 Once a component tree has been generated it is immutable and safe to be streamed to the client, even if a component is evicted concurrently during the streaming.